vygr/ChrysaLisp/doc/CLASSES.md

 ```
 inputs
 system argv
-SDL function table
+host function table
 info
 register inputs are dependant on the platform ABI
-they are extracted via (sys-arg 0) and (sys-arg 1)
+they are extracted via (abi-arg 0) and (abi-arg 1)
 ```
 ### sys_load::bind -> sys/load/bind
 ```